upgundecha/howtheysre/README.md

 ---

-If you decide to use this anywhere please give a credit to [@upgundecha](https://www.twitter.com/upgundecha) on twitter, also If you like my work, check out other projects on my Github.
+If you decide to use this anywhere, please credit [@upgundecha](https://www.x.com/upgundecha) on X. Also, if you like my work, check out my other projects on GitHub.